dpshah1/window-shopping/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.
-# window-shopping

-Catalog.
-Users -> can see the product catalog
-Admin ->  only can add, access through the link.

-Anyone can add products, or one admin

-Sign in.

-Craglist -> for textbooks, stuffs,
-Product selling platform, scheduling, maybe more complicated.
-Authentication.

-Specific for berkeley.
-For each company.
-Making account.
-Only show stuffs.

-Applicable,

-Project Name: Window Shop

-My Catalog
-Any Catalog
-Mall Catalog
-Catalog Mall does not flow.
-Window Shopping

-Application Description:
-WindowShop is a virtual mall for effortless digital window shopping.
-Businesses can create their own store to showcase products in a clean, catalog-style layout (no checkout, just pure browsing)
-Visitors land on a homepage filled with storefronts.
-One click lets them explore any store’s collection, just like strolling through a mall and peeking into windows.
-All online, no pressure to buy.

-Features + Tools:
-Easier Design: Tailwind, CSS
-Tech Stack: JavaScript,, HTML, React, Next.Js
-Database for Catalog description and images: FireBase FireStore
-Timeline:

-As a users,
-Homepage -> have list a catalog.
-Login to make one
-View one of the company.

-webpage/company_name.

-React router.
-Netlify.
-Next.js -> router based.

-Background Mall, catalog of stores, dashboard.

-3D, current product, on the side, there are next store catalogs.